 I got right to the stats.
 Buyers talk numbers.
 Most new people really don’t realize that from the outside.
 I quoted real and impressive sell through percents and margins.
 I gave actual lead times and let them know I’m ready for orders right away.
 By using the same lingo they use, I was subliminally saying, “P.S. this is not my first rodeo”.

 I ended the email with a call to action.
 I asked to meet and I specifically quantified how much time I wanted.
-Rather than just saying “can we have a meeting?” which can sound like a big commitment to a busy buyer who doesn’t know you, I made the meeting sound bite-size and easy.
+Rather than just saying “can we have a meeting?” which can sound like a big commitment to a busy buyer who doesn’t know you, I said "let me know if you have 30 minutes to meet", making the meeting sound bite-size and easy.
 Everyone can find 30 minutes somewhere.

 4. Last but not least, I never gave up.